saba96/EARL/README.md

 The RL training is designed to be user-friendly with clear configuration options and automatic checkpointing.
 Check out [`rl/README.md`](./rl/README.md) for detailed instructions!

+The current configs in [`rl/configs/`](./rl/configs/) are sample configurations.
+The final configurations used in the paper will be released soon.

 ## Evaluation

 The evaluation code and scripts will be released soon.
 This will include: